Farama-Foundation/PettingZoo/README.md

 ## OS Support

 We support Linux and macOS, and conduct CI testing on Linux.
-We will accept PRs related to windows, but do not offiically support it.
+We will accept PRs related to windows, but do not officially support it.
 We're open to help adding macOS CI and proper Windows support/CI.

 ## Further Documentation
 For more detailed documentation about all the different environments, and a leader board for each, go to [website].

-If you'd like to be listed on the leader board for your enviroment, please submit a pull request.
+If you'd like to be listed on the leader board for your environment, please submit a pull request.
 Only pull requests that link to code for reproducibility will be accepted.
-You must also use the default enviroment parameters.
+You must also use the default environment parameters.